 People’s notions must be resolved using the truth; they cannot be simply put aside with a man-made solution—it is not that easy.
 People have no commitment to righteous matters, but are liable to cling to notions or heretical and absurd things, which they find hard to put aside.
 What is the cause of this?
-It is because they have the corrupt disposition of Satan.
+It is because they have satanic corrupt dispositions.
 Whether people’s notions are large or small, serious or not, if they do not have a corrupt disposition, these notions are easy to solve.
 Notions, at the end of the day, are just a way of thinking.
 But because of people’s corrupt dispositions, such as hardness, wickedness and arrogance, notions become a fuse which causes people to resist, misinterpret, and even pass judgment on God.
-They might not say it, but their behavior shows that they resist and do not accept God’s perspective.
+They might not say it, but their behavior shows that they resist and do not accept your perspective.
 Governed by a corrupt disposition, they cling to their notions—this is caused by their disposition.
 And so, as notions are solved, so too are people’s corrupt dispositions.
 If people’s corrupt dispositions are solved, then many of their immature, childish thoughts—even the notions that have already taken shape—are not an issue for them; they are just thoughts, and do not affect the performance of your duty, or your obedience to God.
 Notions and corrupt dispositions are connected.
-Sometimes a notion exists in your heart, but if it does not infringe upon your immediate interests, you ignore it.
-Ignoring it, however, does not mean there is not a corrupt disposition behind your notion, and when something happens that is in conflict with your notions, you cling to them with a certain attitude, an attitude dominated by your disposition.
+Sometimes a notion is in your heart, but it does not direct your actions.
+When it does not infringe upon your immediate interests, you ignore it.
+Ignoring it, however, does not mean there is not a corrupt disposition within your notion, and when something happens that is in conflict with your notions, you cling to them with a certain attitude, an attitude dominated by your disposition.
 This disposition could be hardness, it could be arrogance, and it could be viciousness; you shoot your mouth off to God, saying, “My point of view has been academically ratified many times.
 People have held such views for thousands of years, so why shouldn’t I?
 If You are not right, how can You still say it is the truth, and above all else?
 My perspective is the highest of all mankind!”
 One notion can lead to you behaving like this, to such bluster.
 What causes this?
 It is caused by corrupt dispositions.
 The relationship between notions and people’s corrupt dispositions is great, and their notions must be resolved.
 Once people’s notions about faith in God have been addressed, it becomes easy for them to submit to the work arrangements of the house of God, and so they perform their duty more smoothly, they are not side-tracked, they do not meddle or interrupt, and they do not do anything that brings shame upon God.

 Excerpted from “Only by Resolving One’s Notions Can One Enter the Right Track of Believing in God (1)” in Records of Christ’s Talks

 You have believed in God for all these years, and though you understand some truths, inside each of you are your own interpretations, beliefs, and imaginings—and they all contravene and contradict the intentions of God and the truth.
 These things are people’s notions.
 Everything that is at odds with the truth belongs to the notions and imaginings of man.
 So how do the notions of man come about?
 There are many different causes.
 Partly it is the dissemination and inculcation of knowledge; so, too, is there the creeping influence of traditional culture and the impact of social trends and certain family teachings.
-Overall, man has been indoctrinated by the wicked society of Satan; this is the root cause of his notions.
+Overall, man has been influenced and indoctrinated by the wicked society of Satan; this is the root cause of his notions.